mongodb/atlas-github-action/HOWTO.md

 ```

 ### Setup and Teardown
 This workflow sets up a project and a free cluster.
-It retrieves the connection string to connect to the created cluster.
+It retrieves the connection string which can be used to connect to the created cluster.
 Afterwards it deletes the project and cluster that was set up.
 ```yaml
 on: [push]